| The purpose of this

 If any of the "protestant"

-or other religions believe in woman celebrating a
+or other religions believe in women celebrating a

 ceremony of love or "priests" taking part in the human